SASutherland/TechnicalWriter/README.md

 I've had a lot of time to consider it since then.
 Occasionally, I get asked the same question by friends and family members who wonder how exactly I spend my days.
 To someone who has never worked on a team with technical writers before, it can be bewildering to try to explain because it's such a multifaceted role.

-But, let's give it a shot, anyway:
+But let's give it a shot!

 ### We simplify.